Minestrone Soup combines vegetables with a savory broth, cooked pasta, and Italian sausage. A delicious and hearty soup recipe!

 - 2 cups marinara sauce

-- 3 cups vegetables (I used 1 cup each zucchini, corn and frozen peas)
+- 3 cups vegetables, I use 1 cup each chopped zucchini, frozen corn kernels, and frozen peas

 - 1 teaspoon dried parsley